2022 Training Courses

 (approved by Defra for the training of AI technicians)

-While we hope that we may be able to hold a course in the autumn, at this point, we are on-hold owing to the COVID-19 pandemic.
+While we continue to hope that we may be able to resume courses, at this point, we are on-hold owing to the COVID-19 pandemic.
 Please check back periodically once the pandemic has ended and restrictions have been lifted.

 These are three day, complete equine reproduction short courses.
 A short video of one of the courses previously held is viewable at the foot of this page.